 When an event popped up at the Royal Institution called “The science and art of high-performing teams”, we obviously had to go!

-It was billed as a multi-disciplinary discussion on marginal gains and the never-ending chase of elite performance.
+It was billed as a multi-disciplinary discussion on marginal gains and the never-ending chase of sustaining high performance in the workplace.

 The opening discussion was a delight for us, because they made all the arguments that we usually have to make ourselves: